-- the physical or mental health of the individual (including family health history); - the provision of health care to the individual (including identifying the individual's health care provider); - a plan of service under the Home Care and Community Services Act, 1994; - payments or eligibility for health care or coverage for health care; - the donation or testing of an individual's body part or bodily substance; - the individual's health number; or - the identification of the individual's substitute decision-maker.
+- the physical or mental health of the individual (including family health history). - the provision of health care to the individual (including identifying the individual's health care provider). - community and home care services. - payments or eligibility for health care or coverage for health care. - the donation or testing of an individual's body part or bodily substance. - the individual's health number; or - the identification of the individual's substitute decision-maker.

-Who We Are
+Who We Are?